 Not all cooking sprays are created equal

-By pure observation, most of my fellow Americans consume SO much crap yet have convinced themselves they are eating healthy.
+By pure observation, most of my fellow Americans consume SO much crap but have convinced themselves they are eating healthy.
 Even a Consumer Reports’ survey says that 9 out of 10 Americans claim they eat healthy, yet are inflicted with a plethora of hypokinetic diseases including oodles of excess body fat.
 But it’s not all your fault!
 Food labels are actually “allowed” to mislead you with words like “healthy,” “natural,” and “organic.”
-Forgive me peops but organic candy is the epitome of a healthy oxymoron, isn’t it?
+Forgive me peops but organic candy is the epitome of an unhealthy oxymoron, isn’t it?
 Sometimes it’s a matter of just reading the ingredients list on the food label; and I’m pretty good at translating them into English for ya!

 The Asset Queen has your back!
 I love to share healthy and easy recipes, simple swaps, and easy tweaks to get you off your tuchus (aka your fine, young assets) as well as help you cut down on the consumption of crap.
 Here’s a little crap-cutting wisdom, “not all cooking sprays are created equal.”
 Let moi’ elaborate: